General Program Requirements:

 The student independently prepares a written proposal and submits it to the Graduate Committee by April 1 of the student's fourth term.
 The proposal should follow the general format of a postdoctoral proposal to a federal granting agency (e.g., NIH).
-It should include background surrounding a particular research problem, including literature related to the problem, and a detailed methodological plan for investigating the problem.
-The sections of the written proposal should include Title; Abstract (not to exceed 300 words); Specific Aims; Background and Significance; Preliminary Data; Experimental Design, including Rationale, Specific Methods, Interpretation of Possible Results, and Pitfalls and Alternative Strategies; and References in PNAS format.
-It should be 15 to 20 pages in length.
+It should include background surrounding a particular research problem, including literature related to the problem and a detailed methodological plan for investigating the problem.
+The sections of the written proposal should include Title; Abstract (not to exceed 300 words); Specific Aims; Background and Significance; Preliminary Data; Experimental Design (including Rationale, Specific Methods, Interpretation of Possible Results, and Pitfalls and Alternative Strategies); and References in PNAS format.
+The preliminary exam proposal should be 15 to 20 pages in length.
 The research advisor is not to make direct contributions to the brief.

 The preliminary examination is administered by the Preliminary Examination Committee in the absence of the research advisor.
 A minimum of three examiners serve on the Preliminary Examination Committee.
 The full exam, both written and oral, is graded by the Preliminary Examination Committee, and one of the following grades is assigned: Fail, Promising, Pass, High Pass, or Pass with Distinction.
 The evaluators look for a breadth and depth of understanding of specific research areas; a critical application of that knowledge to specific biological phenomena; and an ability to write a proposal in a manner consistent with scientists in the student's specialization.
 The student is notified of the grade the day the exam is taken.
 A passing grade requires a 2/3 majority of the Preliminary Examination Committee.
 The grade of Promising denotes that an exam must be retaken.
 Examinations that are to be retaken must be completed before October 1 of the following academic year.

-The doctoral dissertation is an original empirical study that demonstrates the student's knowledge of research methods and mastery of her/his primary area of research.
+The doctoral dissertation is an original empirical study that demonstrates the student's knowledge of research methods and mastery of their primary area of research.

 The Doctoral Advisory Committee includes a minimum of four members: three from the department, including the advisor, and one from outside the department.
 Departmental members must be Graduate Faculty or equivalent research faculty and are chosen by the student and advisor.
-The Doctoral Advisory Committee is to be formed within 2 to 3 months after successful completion of the preliminary examination, with the exception of the outside member who may be chosen just prior to the Initial Dissertation Defense.
-The student may petition the Biology Department Graduate Committee to change an advisor or committee member.
+The Doctoral Advisory Committee is to be formed within two to three months after successful completion of the preliminary examination, with the exception of the outside member who may be chosen at a later date.
+The student may petition the Biology Department Graduate Committee to change an advisor or committee member if needed.